Themed The Interplanetary Voyage, ZoukOut 2018 is set to be a vision that will awe the crowd with its grandeur and futuristic elements.

 Designed by Los Angeles based visual artist, Blake Kathryn, whose notable works include The Chainsmokers’ “Side Effects” music video, and campaigns for Adidas Originals and Complex x Sprite.

 The Fembot’s 3D model is created with Blake’s signature aesthetic of surreal undertones, futurism and vibrant palette in line with the festival theme following the narrative of a “fembot on a mission”.
+It also bears resemblance to the work of cult Japanese artist, Hajime Sorayama.

 Blake Kathryn shares her the inspirations behind her futuristic and surrealist works, working on ZoukOut’s fembot and how she would like her art to be remembered.